microvault/.github/profile/README.md

 ## Microvault

-**This is a Deep Reinforcement Learning library focused on mobile robot navigation.**
+**This is a Deep Reinforcement Learning library focused on mobile service robots navigation.**